TechGrounds-Cloud8/cloud8-Killian97/project_v1_1/overview_v1_1/Time_log.md

 what i needed and didnt need for the ASG, and still not sure if the web server itself should be private or public

 ## Solutions
+i personnaly deemed it better to make it private because of best safety. and for the asg i asked help fom my classmate Aurel

 # Log [02-08-2022]

 ## Day report
+today i am going to try to create the entire load balancer.

 ## Challenges
+the certificates are hard to implement and i do not know where to trigger a health check.

 ## Solutions

 # Log [03-08-2022]